Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Persistent keys
 ^^^^^^^^^^^^^^^^^

 You can use key-value pairs to set default values for command parameters.
-You can also use key-value pairs to set credentials, for selecting connectivity options and for timing preferences.
+You can also use key-value pairs to set credentials, for selecting connectivity options and for setting timing preferences.
 The following persistent configuration key-value pairs should be long-lived and constant for the life of your application, and stored in non-volatile memory.
 A basic set of pairs is defined for all CCM devices.
 That includes the AP endpoint and the certificate.

-.. note:: Some of the below key-value pairs have factory presets, may be read only, or both.
+.. note:: Some of the below key-value pairs may have factory presets, may be read only, or both.

 +---------------------------------------------------------------------------------------------+----------------------------------------------------+